aspose-slides/Aspose.Slides-Reference-Tutorials/content/english/net/slide-comments-manipulation/modern-comments/_index.md

 ## Leveraging Aspose.Slides for Modern Comments Management: A Step-by-Step Guide

 1. ### Setting Up the Environment:
-   Begin by downloading and installing the Aspose.Slides library from the official website: [Download Aspose.Slides](https://releases.aspose.com/slides/net/).
+   Begin by downloading and installing the Aspose.Slides library from the  website: [Download Aspose.Slides](https://releases.aspose.com/slides/net/).

 2. ### Creating a New Presentation:
    Use Aspose.Slides to create a new PowerPoint presentation programmatically.
 Define slides, content, and placeholders as needed.